A quick note before we begin:

 This is a topic I’ve wanted to write about for sometime, it’s taken me nearly 8 months to finalise what you read now.

 I’ve always been fascinated by human behaviour and exploring why we do the things we do.
 As a society, mental health issues have been on a scary increase over the last 10-15 years and particularly in my generation, the anointed ‘millennials’.

-An essay on understanding the effects of your parental blueprint, finding the authentic self/voice and designing an operating system for a better life.
+This is an essay on understanding the effects of your parental blueprint and designing an operating system for a better life.

 Do you ever wonder why you do the things you do?
 Say the things you say and more?

 Does it sometimes feel like these aren’t reactions, habits or behaviours that feel deeply natural to you?
 You do these things, yet they feel like someone else?

 Well maybe…. just maybe these are the thoughts, behaviours, habits of your parents and you’re still being driven by their blueprint.

 The way we think and feel: Our thoughts are not our own